Permutations avoiding sets of patterns with long monotone subsequences: Introduction

 As monotone patterns are so well understood compared to other patterns, it is worth taking study of permutations that do not avoid the pattern $12\cdots (k-1)$, but satisfy pattern avoidance conditions that significantly restrict the ways in which a permutation can contain $12\cdots (k-1)$.
-If $S$ is a set of patterns, and the permutation avoids {\em all patterns} in $S$, then we will say that $p$ avoids $S$, and we will write $\av_n(S)$ for the number of such permutations of length $n$, and $\Av _n(S)$ for the set of such permutations of length $n$ (such a set is called a \emph{permutation class}).
+If $S$ is a set of patterns, and the permutation $p$ avoids all patterns in $S$, then we will say that $p$ \emph{avoids} $S$, and we will write $\av_n(S)$ for the number of such permutations of length $n$, $\Av(S)$ for the set of such permutations of all lengths (such a set is called a \emph{permutation class}) and $\Av_n(S)$ for those such permutations of length $n$.

 Let $A_k$ be the set of $k$ patterns of length $k$ that start with an increasing subsequence of length $k-1$.
 For instance, Note that a permutation $p=p_1p_2\cdots p_n$ avoids $A_k$ if and only if the subsequence $p_1p_2\cdots p_{n-1}$ avoids $12\cdots (k-1)$.
 Therefore,